GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

     #define MEMP_NUM_SYS_TIMEOUT 6
 	/* USER CODE END 0 */

 <p align = "justify"> Please remember that after extending this project these values might change.
-You should be aware of what modules you enable, but you can always double check yourself by finding these defines in opt.h which will always be generated based on your MX settings. </p>
+You should be aware of what modules you enable, but you can always double check yourself by finding these defines in opt.h/lwipopts.h which will always be generated based on your MX settings. </p>

 <p align = "justify"> Last important thing to do is to remove the sysmem.c file from the project.
 This file's code causes issues with code reentrancy, which invariably causes hardfault errors in this project. <p>